Differences in iOS & Android ASO You Need to Know (Google Play vs. App Store)

 Let’s come to the possibilities of customizing an app page with visuals.
 These might not influence ASO straight, but it will definitely influence the conversion rate.

 Google allows up to 8 screenshots per localization and one preview video.
 Plus, it asks for a feature graphic banner, which is shown above the app title and icon or at any featuring spot in the Play Store, if the app is featured.
 The video comes straight from YouTube and its thumbnail will be used as the feature graphic.
 At Google Play, it is also possible to make your app even more catchy by using emojis.
 Google shows the number of downloads of your app.

 Apple allows a customized background of up to 5 screenshots and three videos of 30 seconds each.
 An optional text is possible.
 If the user already has your app this goes to the top of your app page, but if it is a fresh new user, it comes right after the video or screenshots.
 Your position rank within your category is shown next to the age rating.

 Unfortunately, to make changes in everything, apart from your description, what’s new text and URLs, you will need to be approved by Apple.
-However, at Google you can submit changes immediately.
-To make the process of publishing in both stores easier, App Radar launched the App Radar Publisher.
-It helps you to go over the publishing process in both stores faster, easier and more organized.
-You can check it out here.
+However, with Google Play you can submit changes immediately.
+To make the process of publishing in both stores easier, App Radar enables you to push your ASO updates directly from App Radar to App Store Connect and Google Play.

 Different app platforms – different audience

-Both mobile stores seek for bringing high-quality mobile apps and games to the right users.
+Both mobile stores seek to bring high-quality mobile apps and games to the right users.
 But in the end, both serve two - in some points very different - audiences.